Many ways have proven successful regarding weight loss, whether the caveman diet, intermittent fasting, or keto.

 We will also examine the differences between the two diets, what you can eat, and whether you can do both simultaneously.

-So, before we look at how these two diets work together, let’s take a look at each one individually.
+So, before we look at how these two diets work together, let’s look at each individually.

 Table of Contents